gfleetwood/NSA/README.md

 Full API documentation is available to Open API standards in this project's `openapi.yaml` file, and is also hosted on [Swagger Hub here](https://app.swaggerhub.com/apis/GARYJOKEEFFE/nostr-serverless_api/0.0.1).
 We also briefly describe them in this section.

-Recall, you must first get your API's Base URL via the `describe-stacks` command (which can be found in Step 2 of the **Deploying the API** section).
 Once you have the base URL, you will be able to reach the following endpoints (with more endpoints to follow soon):

 <details>
 <summary>Verify the API is running correctly</summary>